Table of Contents

 - Reverse logistics operations (optional)

 The different steps are interconnected and any lapse, delay, or error in one will directly impact the overall SCM operations.
-For instance, if product inventory is not optimised, then order fulfilment cannot commence; if packaging is not carried out timely, then shipping is delayed; if an SLA for managing returned goods is not set in place, then customer experience is affected.
+For instance, if product inventory is not optimised, then order fulfilment cannot commence; if packaging is faulty, then shipping damages are possible; if an SLA for managing returned goods is not set in place, then customer experience is affected; if billing and shipping addresses are not updated then delays in delivery and refunds are inevitable.

 Most businesses operate using three types of logistical flows – Pull, push and Just-in-time.
 Based on the product/service offered, businesses use a combination of these methods to optimise inventory and production and minimise transportation costs while optimising overall logistics flow.